datenstruktur/Paperdb/doc/elasticbf.md

 ### Background thread

 We use a background thread created by MQSchedule in ``until/mq_schedule.cc`` to load filters when filterblock reader is just created.

-other thread maybe use filterblockreader which is not loaded, so, we use a flag done and a condition variable to make other thread wait before background thread finish loading.
+Other thread maybe use filterblockreader which is not loaded, so, we use a flag done and a condition variable to make other thread wait before background thread finish loading.

 ```